To qualify for services from the Center for Access and Assistive Technology, a student

 - Schedule an interview with the Center for Access and Assistive Technology Director or Assistant Director

-to discuss reasonable accomodations and to register for services.
+to discuss reasonable accommodations and to register for services.

 Federal law defines a disability as "any mental